Sarah Silverman and novelists sue ChatGPT-maker OpenAI for ingesting their books

 “This is an open, dirty secret of the whole machine learning industry,” said Matthew Butterick, one of the lawyers representing Silverman and other authors in seeking a class-action case.
 “They love book data and they get it from these illicit sites.
 We’re kind of blowing the whistle on that whole practice.”

-OpenAI didn’t respond to requests for comment about the allegations.
-Another lawsuit from Silverman makes similar claims about an AI model built by Facebook and Instagram parent company Meta, which declined comment.
+OpenAI declined to comment on the allegations.
+Another lawsuit from Silverman makes similar claims about an AI model built by Facebook and Instagram parent company Meta, which also declined comment.

 “I think what OpenAI has done with books is awfully close to what Google was allowed to do with its Google Books project and so will be legal,” said Deven Desai, associate professor of law and ethics at the Georgia Institute of Technology.